matthias-reis/carda-gatsby/content/articles/2021/02/vandemonian-xenophilia.md

 slug: vandemonian-xenophilia-en
 typeName: Review
 title: Vandemonian – "Xenophilia"
-subTitle: The Debut Of The Hamburg Post-Rock Band
+subTitle: The Debut Of The Hamburg Post-Rock-Band
-seoTitle: Vandemonian – "Xenophilia" – The Debut Of The Hamburg Post-Rock Band
+seoTitle: Vandemonian – "Xenophilia" – The Debut Of The Hamburg Post-Rock-Band
 ogTitle: ""
 description: This Saturday, Vandemonian from Hamburg will release their long-awaited debut album "Xenophilia".
 Progressive, political post-rock with